Two Acts, Book Musical, Pop / Rock, Thru Sung / Operetta, Rated PG

 becomes an international pinball superstar.

-score is timeless in its youthful appeal, giving the show a
+score that is timeless in its youthful appeal, giving the show a

 cross-generational appeal that has made it a smash-hit in high schools